codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/CSS-Classes-831c.md

 }
 ```

-It will target ALL the paragraphs in the document, and there is now way, using this method, to say that the second paragraph should be different.
+It will target ALL the paragraphs in the document, and there is no way, using this method, to say that the second paragraph should be different.

 That's where CSS classes come into play !